 FAULT is held low when starting up until the series Si FET is turned on.
 During operation, if the power supplies go below the UVLO thresholds or the device temperature go above the OT thresholds, power device is disabled and FAULT is held low until a fault condition is no longer detected.
 If RDRV is open, FAULT is also held low.
 In a short-circuit or overtemperature fault condition, FAULT is held low until the fault latches are reset or fault is cleared.
-The \overline{OC} pin is held low if there is a short-circuit or overcurrent fault.
-The signals help notify the controller the exact type of faults by reading the truth table.
-If a combined reporting of the faults on a single pin is desired, one can short the \overline{OC} pin to ground during power up.
-All faults assert the FAULT pin then and the \overline{OC} pin is not used.
-Please note: internal protection happens regardless of the connection of the pin outputs, which means that the protection features continue to operate even if fault reporting is ignored..
+The FAULT pin is also held low if there is a cycle-by-cycle overcurrent fault, and gets reset when IN pin goes high.
+Please note: internal protection happens regardless of the connection of the pin outputs, which means that the protection features continue to operate even if fault reporting is ignored.

-9.3.8 Drive Strength Adjustment
+8.3.8 Drive-Strength Adjustment

-The LMG342xR050 allows users to adjust the drive strength of the device and obtain a desired slew rate, which provides flexibility when optimizing switching losses and noise coupling.
+The LMG3526R030 allows users to adjust the drive strength of the device and obtain a desired slew rate, which provides flexibility when optimizing switching losses and noise coupling.

-To adjust drive strength, a resistor can be placed between the RDRV pin and GND pin.
+To adjust drive strength, a resistor can be placed between the RDRV pin and SOURCE pin.
 The resistance determines the slew rate of the device, from 20 V/ns to 150 V/ns, during turn-on.
 On the other hand, there are two dv/dt values that can be selected without the resistor: shorting the RDRV pin to ground sets the slew rate to 150 V/ns, and shorting the RDRV pin to LDO5V sets the slew rate to 100 V/ns.
 The device detects the short to LDO5V one time at power up.
 Once the short to LDO5V condition is detected, the device no longer monitors the RDRV pin.
 Otherwise, the RDRV pin is continuously monitored and the dv/dt setting can be changed by modulating the resistance during device operation.
 The modulation must be fairly slow since there is significant internal filtering to reject switching noise.

-Please note: parasitic power loop inductance can influence the voltage slew rate reading from the V{DS} switching waveform.
+Parasitic power loop inductance can influence the voltage slew rate reading from the V{DS} switching waveform.
 The inductance induces a drop on V{DS} in the current rising phase before voltage falling phase, if this drop is more than 20% of the V{DC}, the voltage slew rate reading can be influenced.
-Refer to $\forall 2 \neq 2 \neq 12.1.2$ for the power loop design guideline and how to estimate the parasitic power loop inductance.
+Refer to $\forall 2/2 \Rightarrow 2$ 9.5.1.2 for the power loop design guideline and how to estimate the parasitic power loop inductance.

-9.3.9 Temperature-Sensing Output
+8.3.9 Temperature-Sensing Output

 The integrated driver senses the GaN die temperature and outputs the information through a modulated PWM signal on the TEMP pin.
 The typical PWM frequency is 9 kHz with the same refresh rate.
 The minimum PWM duty cycle is around 1%, which can be observed at temperature below 25°C. The target temperature range is from 25°C to 150°C, and the corresponding PWM duty cycle is typically from 3% to 82%.
-Following equation can be used to calculate the typical junction temperature $T{J.tvp}$ in °C from the duty cycle D{TEMP} :
+Following equation can be used to calculate the typical junction temperature T{J,typ} in °C from the duty cycle D{TEMP}: